pedro19v/GIMME/README.md

 from GIMMECore import *
 ```
 This will automatically import all of the associated GIMME classes.
-Besides the core, the user has to also implement the functionalities to store data used by the algorithm.
+Besides importing the core, the user has to also implement the functionalities to store data used by the algorithm.
 This is done by extending two abstract data bridges: the [PlayerModelBridge](https://github.com/SamGomes/GIMME/wiki/PlayerModelBridge) and [TaskModelBridge](https://github.com/SamGomes/GIMME/wiki/TaskModelBridge).

 ## Run an example